ArduPilot/ardupilot_wiki/dev/source/docs/ros-slam.rst

 These instructions were tested on an :ref:`NVidia TX2 <companion-computer-nvidia-tx2>` flashed with :ref:`APSync <apsync-intro>` and then ROS and MAVROS were :ref:`installed as described here <ros-install>`.

-They were also tested on an :ref:`RaspberryPi 3 B+ <raspberry-pi-via-mavlink.rst>` with ROS and MAVROS installed :ref:`installed as described here <ros-install>`.
+They were also tested on an :ref:`RaspberryPi 3 B+ <raspberry-pi-via-mavlink>` with ROS and MAVROS installed :ref:`installed as described here <ros-install>`.

 .. note::